stripe/smokescreen/README.md

 	smokescreen.StartWithConfig(conf, nil)
 }
 ```
+### IP Filtering

+To control the routing of requests to specific IP addresses or IP blocks, use the `deny-address`, `allow-address`, `deny-range`, and `allow-range` options in the config.

-### ACLs
+### Hostname ACLs

-An ACL can be described in a YAML formatted file.
+An Hostname ACL can be described in a YAML formatted file.
 The ACL, at its top-level, contains a list of services as well as a default behavior.

 Three policies are supported: